orgarchos/arch-os/WHITEPAPER.md

     > Suggested calculation: `on-call shift calls weighted by after hours vs business hours and time to resolve.`

 - **Technical Debt Load:** measures how much of current capacity is consumed servicing debt rather than planned value.
 Include Root Cause Analysis and post mortem and action item implementation (originating from on-calls, tickets or other sources).
-    > Suggested calculation: `percent of time spent last cycle over unplanned / remidiation work vs planned roadmap work; evaluate trends`
+    > Suggested calculation: `percent of time spent last cycle over unplanned / remediation work vs planned roadmap work; evaluate trends`

 - **Performance Elasticity:** measure how much additional load the platform can absorb before user-facing degradation.
-How can Pre-sales / Sales handover provide this data to engineering early on "before committment or onboarding" to understand the system scaling needs.
+How can Pre-sales / Sales handover provide this data to engineering early on "before commitment or onboarding" to understand the system scaling needs.
     > Suggested calculation: `Performance benchmarks, observability metrics around watermarks, current peak utilization and the last validated capacity ceiling (load test or observed incident threshold)`

 ### [H] Horizon Management
 **It answers the question -** Will this be delivered to customers now, next or later; and why?

 **Definition and rationale:**
 Keeps strategy a living system rather than an annual document, by explicitly scoring and sequencing initiatives across three time horizons; present reality, near bets and long bets.
 The intent is to clarify the target horizons in consideration with the teams capacity signature.
-With the succussful engagement on the three pillars - alignment, rhythmic workflows and capacity signature, founders should be well-equipped to make decisions around these three horizons items.
+With the successful engagement on the three pillars - alignment, rhythmic workflows and capacity signature, founders should be well-equipped to make decisions around these three horizons items.
 For instance, some capacity needs to be reserved for long bets; even though the return on investment might not be quick.

 **Horizon model:**
 - Horizon 1 (Present Reality)